Fly Fishing Austria

 After the snow melt the Austrian rivers (except those with pond and release power plants) are often gin-clear for the rest of the season and provide excellent fly fishing.
 They open between March and May and the season usually closes in October with a few exceptions.
 Among the fly fishers there is a saying about Austrian waters: "If you want to fish for huge trout, go to Montana!
 If you want to catch them - go to Austria!"

 In fact because of several reasons they are a bit easier to catch in Austria than in the States.
-The rivers are not as crowded (in some of them you get only 1-3 permissions a day) and they are usually fast flowing.
-This means that the trout have to eat more if they want to survive the strong winters.
+The rivers are not as crowded as in Montana (in some of them you get only 1-3 permissions a day) and they are usually fast flowing.
+This means that the trout have to eat a lot if they want to survive the strong winters in the Alps.
 Only a few rivers are quite difficult to fish.

 Austria has got a lot of lakes, trout lakes in the mountains and cyprinid lakes in lower areas.
 There you have various possibilities to catch good pikes, carps, lake trout (salmo trutta f. lacustris), char (salvelinus alpinus) and coregons (fish quite similar to mountain whitefish but with much more acceptance and economical value for the fisheries).
 Fishing the lakes is quite cheap and there is usually no difficulty in getting permissions.

 In some parts of Austria a state license is required in addition to the fishing permit.
 For visitors who only want to fish for some days it is usually no problem to get licenses .
 For applying for an annual license a fishing exam (up to 30 hours theory in evening classes plus practical part) is required in some parts of Austria.
 In these countries fishing for visitors is only possible for a certain period of time (usually up to two weeks in a row).